Terahertz Circular Dichroism in Commensurate Twisted Bilayer Graphene: Conclusion

 Circular dichoism in the absence of magnetism is suppressed as $\Omega$, so a priori it seems that terahertz circular dichroism due to natural optical activity should be vanishingly small.
 We show that in contrast to this picture, the coherent superposition of contributions to circular dichroism in C-TBG leads to terahertz a circular dichroism comparable to the circular dichoism of C-TBG at photon energies two orders of magnitude larger \cite{kim2016chiral,addison2019twist}.
 At low energies C-TBG has valley symmetry as the valleys are separated by a reciprocal lattice vector.
 This symmetry ensures that the contributions to the circular dichroism add instead of cancel.
 Additionally the magnitude of the matrix elements contributing to this response are large as a result of interlayer hybridization over a range set by an interlayer coherence scale.
 We determined this interlayer coherence scale for all C-TBG structures with less than 400 atoms in the unit cell and find that the 28 atom unit cell structures are the most conducive to the presentation of terahertz circular dichoism.

 The circular dichroic response can be enhanced through the application of an electric field, and is suppressed with doping.
 The strength of applied electric fields we studied here are comparable to those applied in real devices \cite{ma2022intelligent}, and the frequencies studied here are accessible to contemporary photon sources.
+Circularly polarized terahertz light may be useful for identifying chiral chemical molecules with low energy excitations such as vibrational modes.
 We present commensurate twisted bilayer graphene as a tunable platform to achieve large terahertz circular dichroisms in the absence of magnetism.